SanliFaez/labphew/docs/source/installation.rst

     labphew start blink -d

 You can expect a labphew window with with you can interact.
-To go further, you can consider checking the :doc:`walkthrough`.
+To go further, you can consider checking the :doc:`./walkthrough`.